 Now this presupposition of the totality of all real numbers or all binary fractions, however, is not sufficient.
 This can be seen in the following simple case: Let a be the upper bound of a set of real numbers.
 We want to show that there is a sequence of real numbers from the set which converges toward a.
 To do this we make the following inferences:

-It follows from the property of an upper bound that for every integer n there is a number c_n in the set such that [math changed]
+It follows from the property of an upper bound that for every integer nthere is a number $c_n$ in the set such that and so

-$$a - \frac{1}{n} < c_n \le a ,$$
+$$a - \frac{1}{n} < c_n \le a$$